dimitri-nicolo/calico/getting-started/kubernetes/managed-public-cloud/eks.md

 ### Big picture

-Install {{ site.prodname }} in EKS managed Kubernetes service.
+Install {{site.prodname}} in EKS managed Kubernetes service.

 ### Before you begin

-- Ensure that you have an EKS cluster without Calico installed and with [Kubernetes version](https://docs.aws.amazon.com/eks/latest/userguide/platform-versions.html) at least v1.15.
+- Ensure that you have an EKS cluster without {{site.prodname}} installed and with {% include open-new-window.html text='Kubernetes version' url='https://docs.aws.amazon.com/eks/latest/userguide/platform-versions.html' %} []() at least v1.15.

 - Ensure that you have the [credentials for the Tigera private registry and a license key]({{site.baseurl}}/getting-started/calico-enterprise)

-- If using a private registry, familiarize yourself with this guide on [using a private registry]({{site.baseurl}}/getting-started/private-registry).
+- If using a private registry, familiarize yourself with this guide on [using a private registry]({{site.baseurl}}/getting-started/private-registry)

-- Review [network requirements]({{site.baseurl}}/getting-started/kubernetes/requirements#network-requirements) to ensure network access is properly configured for {{site.prodname}} components.
+- Review [network requirements]({{site.baseurl}}/getting-started/kubernetes/requirements#network-requirements) to ensure network access is properly configured for {{site.prodname}} components

 ### How to